Ella Scott Lynch

-Ella Scott Lynch is an Australian actress.
+Ella Scott Lynch is an Australian actor.
 Her notable roles include as lawyer Erin O'Shaughnessy in Crownies and its sequel Janet King, Shirley Ryan in the series Love Child, and Melbourne gangland barrister Nicola Gobbo in the Channel Nine mini-series Informer 3838.

-Early life
+Early life and education

+Ella Scott Lynch was born in Sydney's inner western suburbs, to arts executive Michael Lynch and Oscar-nominated film producer, Jane Scott.
+She attended St Catherine's School, Waverley, in Sydney.
+While having previously worked on some of her mother's films, it wasn't until after she completed high school, and spent a gap year travelling, that she realised she wanted to pursue acting as a career.

-Ella Scott Lynch attended St Catherine's School, Waverley, NSW.
-She is a graduate of the National Institute of Dramatic Arts.
+Lynch studied a Bachelor of Dramatic Art in Acting at National Institute of Dramatic Art (NIDA), graduating in 2004.